PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image73.png" width=100% />

 ### Create a Seperate Service Principal for Each Tenant
-At this point you have used the **TenantManagement** application to pool app identities where one service principal will be the owner of multipe customer tenants.
+At this point you have used the **TenantManagement** application to pool app identities where one service principal can be the owner of multipe customer tenants.
 While this approach will work for many orgniazation and ISVs using Power BI embedding, you can take things one step further by creating a new service principal each time you create a new customer tenant.
 This provides the best and most secure level of isolation.
 When you pool a service principal across tenants, that service principal will be the owner of datasource credentials for more than a single client.

 When creating a new customer tenant using the **Onboard New Tenant** page, you can select the option to **Create Tenant using New Exclusive App Identity**.
 If you select this option, the **TenantManagement** application will create a new Azure AD application and then use the service princiapl from that application to create the workspace in Power BI.